 Institutional visit to environmental activities carried out by EDP Renewables and Maxam at the Villasandino lakes in Burgos

-EDP Renewables (Euronext: EDPR), is participating today in an institutional visit organised by the Natural Heritage Foundation of Castilla y León to the Villasandino lakes in the province of Burgos.
+EDP Renewables (Euronext: EDPR), a global leader in the renewable energy sector and the world’s third-largest wind energy producer, is participating today in an institutional visit organised by the Natural Heritage Foundation of Castilla y León to the Villasandino lakes in the province of Burgos.
 The site has undergone major environmental restoration sponsored by EDP Renewables and Maxam within the framework of the agreement signed with the region’s Natural Heritage Foundation.

 Environmental restoration in aggregate extraction areas in Villasandino has focused on boosting the renaturation of the surrounding vegetation to increase its flood capacity.
 These actions have created a wetland system which promotes a controlled layer of flooding on exceptional occasions when the river Odra swells.
 The project allows improvements to the habitats of numerous aquatic species, adapting the area through the creation of islets.
 Furthermore, a substantial improvement was made to the surrounding landscape, adapting the banks to prevent erosion and to insulate the area from noise from the motorway.